Museum Architecture: From Darkness into Light

 - Museum visitors enter on the facility’s dark side, where dark walls and sharp angles represent the descent into darkness and the horrors of the Holocaust.

 - The light side of the Museum uses soft rounded edges and natural light to emphasize exhibits that represent the rescue and renewal of survivors of the Holocaust.
-The upper level of the building’s light side houses the Legacy of Absence Gallery, the Room of Remembrance and the Hall of Reflection.
+The upper level of the building’s light side houses the Room of Remembrance and the Hall of Reflection.

 Other touches throughout the building are just as meaningful.
 The two columns at the entrance of the Museum are titled “Jachin” and “Boaz” and are designed to the exact dimensions of the columns of Solomon’s Temple as described in I Kings: 5-9.